Allegations Maine Democrat Sara Gideon Covered for Male Teacher Accused of Sexual Relations with Students Rattle Her Campaign

 When Bates quit his teaching job in November 2017, the state’s health department was notified at that time of the allegations against him and opened an investigation into the matter, according to News Center Maine, but the department ultimately could not find sufficient evidence “to meet the statutory threshold of a finding of child abuse or neglect.”

-Later, around the time The Bollard report was published in August 2018, Portland police also investigated the matter, but the case was closed pending further developments.
+Later, Portland police also investigated the matter, but the case was closed pending further developments.

-Despite the lack of findings from the health department and police, Bates’s teaching license renewal was denied later that year and he resigned as track coach.
+Despite the lack of findings from the health department and police, Bates also resigned as track coach in August 2018 and the following month his teaching license renewal was denied.

-Additionally, the day the report had been published in The Bollard, Gideon called for Bates’s resignation.
+Additionally, the day the report had been published in The Bollard, Gideon called for Bates’s resignation as a state lawmaker.

 “I cannot condone this behavior, I value the voices of the young women who came forward and have requested that Representative Bates resign from office immediately,” Gideon said in an August 3, 2018, statement.

-During the Maine Calling interview Thursday, the interviewer recalled Gideon, the Maine House’s highest ranking member, opting not to pursue the “rumors” she had heard about Bates prior to them becoming public.
+During the Maine Calling interview Thursday, the interviewer recalled Gideon, the Maine House’s highest ranking member, deciding not to pursue the “rumors” she had heard about Bates prior to them becoming public.

 “There were no individuals,” Gideon said.
 “There was nothing until that Bollard article was actually published that said that individuals had come forward to that reporter.
 And before that, there was nothing but a rumor.”

-Gideon’s spokeswoman confirmed to News Center Maine that the speaker had been aware of the allegations against Bates for “several months” and said Gideon’s team confronted Bates and questioned him and “other parties” but that they were unable to find any substantive claims.
+Gideon’s spokeswoman confirmed to News Center Maine that the speaker had been aware of the allegations against Bates for “several months” and said that Gideon’s team had confronted Bates and questioned him and “other parties” but that they had been unable to find any substantive claims.

 The spokeswoman said that when they had initially heard about the misconduct, “they put Bates on notice, warning if any new information surfaced indicating there could be truth to what was then a rumor, Gideon would ask him to step down.”

-The question remains as to why — if Gideon had knowledge of potential sexual misconduct by Bates with high school students — she would opt not to pursue it with her own formal investigation.
+The question remains as to why — if Gideon had knowledge of potential sexual misconduct between Bates and high school students — she would opt not to pursue it with her own formal investigation.

 After the emergence of the video of Bates singing “The Star-Spangled Banner” on the House floor alongside Gideon, NRSC spokesman Nathan Brand commented, “Gideon knew about the allegations made against Dillon Bates that he preyed on underage girls. … Investigations were underway, he was fired from his school where he taught, and Gideon was aware of his actions, yet she stood and applauded him.”